-DTBi was established in June 2011 with the support of COSTECH, infoDev together with local academia as an autonomous entity in a Public Private Partnership framework to grow and nurture emerging ICT start-ups/entrepreneurs.
-DTBi is currently supporting a total of 56 incubatees/entrepreneurs categorized as: 6 Graduated Companies, 6 Growth Companies, 15 Preincubatees and 29 Start-ups.
-Out of these, 11 are resident at COSTECH premise, 35 are supported virtually in Dar es Salaam, Mwanza, Mbeya, Kigoma Zanzibar and Moshi.
+DTBi was established in June 2011 with the support of COSTECH and infoDev together with local academia as an autonomous entity in a Public Private Partnership framework to grow and nurture emerging ICT start-ups/entrepreneurs.
+DTBi is currently supporting a total of 46 incubatees/entrepreneurs categorized as: 15 Graduated Companies, 8 Exist Incubatees and 23 Growth Companies.

+Out of these, 8 are resident at COSTECH premise while 36 are supported virtually in Dar es Salaam, Mwanza, Mbeya, Kigoma Zanzibar and Moshi.
 DTBi collaborates with the Buni Hub in particular in supporting Pre-incubatees i.e. entrepreneurs that are still in ideation stage and as such Buni has become an important breeding ground of DTBi incubatees.
 Pre-Incubatees are provided with desk space and Internet access for three months while they develop their ideas.

 They make a contribution of 50 USD per month towards operational costs or provide in kind services (management of network, website etc).
 It is expected that a prototype will be developed, company registration in place and to have started a marketing and business plan within this three month window.

 DTBi also provides Incubation for companies - residential or virtual.
-There are specific criteria to quality and residential incubates pay a subsidised rent per month.
+There are specific criteria to qualify and residential incubates pay a subsidised rent per month.
 DTBi works on a Royalties model.
 DTBi provides loan guarantees for incubated companies with signed private sector or public sector contracts who need working capital.
 DTBi was the implementing partner for the InfoDev East Africa Virtual Incubation pilot launched in January 2013.

 In June 2014, Tigo Tanzania signed a partnership with DTBi and COSTECH which aims to support 10 scholarships per year for Masters students, an internship programme and employment opportunities.
+Students who received such sponsorship are still working close to DTBi where they have been supported to come up with Ideas that can later on scaled up.

 DTBi has assisted incubatees to generate more than US\$2.0 Million in annual turnover, and creating more than 520 direct and 12,400 indirect employment opportunities while the pre-incubation programs and app training for university students have served hundreds of youth.
-In addition, DTBi has forged strtategic partnerships with reputable local and international organizations to enable smooth delivery of its services - TiGO Tanzania, Microsoft, Airtel Tanzania and National http://sticlab.blogspot.com/

-Economic Empowerment Council to mention just a few.
+In addition, DTBi has forged strtategic partnerships with reputable local and international organizations to enable smooth delivery of its services - TiGO Tanzania, Microsoft, Airtel Tanzania and National Economic Empowerment Council to mention just a few.
 Tigo - DTBi collaboration was signed in June 2014 dubbed as Project Digitize to accelerate digital inclusion in Tanzania.
 Through this collaboration 10 undergraduate and Masters students have been awarded scholarships in 2015/16 academic year and 2 new innovative solutions have been channelled to Tigo subscribers.